TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 The method :php:`injectProductRepository()` shows how dependency injection looks like in Extbase
 - Extbase automatically injects the product repository via this method.
-Afterward, we can access the repository with :php:`$this->productRepository` in all actions.
+Afterwards the repository can be accessed with :php:`$this->productRepository` in all actions.
-Use dependency injection for getting all your class dependencies if possible.
+Use dependency injection for getting all of your class dependencies if possible.

 .. index::